 Belfast-born playwright David Ireland is eloquent on the complex history of Irish conflict.
 It's a theme explored as writer-in-residence at the Lyric Belfast and in Cyprus Avenue it plays out with a subversive comedy that prompts comparisons with Martin McDonagh's Lieutenant of Inishmore.

 The drama follows Eric Miller, a Belfast Loyalist who is losing a grip on reality.
 'Gerry Adams has disguised himself as a newborn baby and successfully infiltrated my family,' he warns.
 Everyone thinks Eric needs to stop dwelling on The Troubles and look ahead, but he is convinced that he must do something.
 Fanatacism and dementia entwine in a bitterly funny, deeply troubling examination of the all too relevant construct of Angry White Male.

-Tickets to Cyprus Avenue at the Royal Court are now on sale.
+Tickets to Cyprus Avenue at the Royal Court are available to book here.

 |What||Cyprus Avenue, Royal Court Theatre|

 |Where||Royal Court Theatre, Sloane Square, London, SW1W 8AS | MAP|